framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 Controllers should call methods on domain objects and services to do all the heavylifting in your application, passing specific elements of the request context as arguments.
 FW/1's `populate()` API is designed to allow you to store arbitrary elements of the request context in domain objects.

-It is expected that you'll be using a bean factory, your services will be autowired into your controllers, making it easier to call them directly, without having to worry about how and where to construct those CFCs.
+It is expected that you'll be using a bean factory, and your services will be autowired into your controllers, making it easier to call them directly, without having to worry about how and where to construct those CFCs.
 Using a bean factory means that your domain objects can also be managed, with services autowired into them as necessary, so your controllers can simply ask the bean factory for a new domain object (or ask a service for it), `populate()` it from the request context, call methods on the domain object, or pass them to services as necessary.

 Services should not know anything about the framework.
 Service methods should not "reach out" into the request scope to interact with FW/1 - or any other scopes! - they should simply have some declared arguments, perform some operation and return some data.